 We meet with investors throughout the year and consider investor feedback on emerging issues, which allows us to better understand their priorities and perspectives.
 This year-round engagement provides us with useful input and enables us to consider developments proactively.
 In addition, from time to time, we conduct stockholder outreach programs.
 Prior to the 2022 Annual Meeting, we requested meetings with the corporate governance teams at stockholders representing approximately 46% of our outstanding shares, as a result of which we engaged with teams at stockholders representing approximately 27% of our outstanding shares.
 We primarily discussed the stockholder proposals that were included in our proxy materials for the 2022 Annual Meeting.
-In early 2023, we requested meetings with the corporate governance teams at stockholders representing 44% of our outstanding shares, as a result of which we engaged with teams at stockholders representing 10% of our outstanding shares.
-We used these meetings to, among other things, discuss progress we had made on topics of importance to our stockholders, including Board refreshment, and solicit our investors' views on the right of stockholders to call special meetings (see Proposals 5 and 7) and our exclusive forum bylaw provision (see Proposal 6).
+In early 2023, we requested meetings with the corporate governance teams at stockholders representing shares, as a result of which we engaged with teams at stockholders representing stares, as a result of which we engaged with teams at stockholders representing to, among other things, discuss progress we had made on topics of importance to our stockholders, including Board refreshment, and solicit our investors' views on the right of stockholders to call special meetings (see Proposals 5 and 7) and our exclusive forum bylaw provision (see Proposal 6).